swiftlang/swift-evolution/proposals/nnnn-actor-initializers.md

 ## Motivation

 While there is no existing specification for how actor initialization and deinitialization *should* work, that in itself is not the only motivation for this proposal.
 The *de facto* expected behavior, as induced by the existing implementation, is also problematic.
-In summary, the major problems are:
+In summary, the issues include:

   1. Initializers can exhibit data races due to ambiguous isolation semantics.
-  2. Initializer delegation requires the use of a `convenience` keyword, which does not have meaning without inheritance.
+  2. Stored properties can have an isolation that differs from the isolation of the type's initializers.
-  3. The interactions between [Sendable values](se306) and initialization / deinitialization are rough around the edges.
+  3. *Minor:* Initializer delegation requires the use of the `convenience` keyword like classes, even though actors do not support inheritance.
+Is this attribute still needed?
+If so, what is the isolation of an actor's convenience initializer?

 The following subsections will discuss these three high-level problems in more detail.